-Cannabis releases compounds that react with products of combustion.
-This can mean poor local air quality, but there are solutions.
+Cannabis releases compounds that react with combustible products.
+This can mean poor air quality, but there are solutions.

 Why The Cannabis Industry Isn’t As Green As We Thought